x-isd/done-hub/README.en.md

 ## Current Differences from the Original Version

-- Support for Gemini model thinking process
+- Support for Gemini model to display thinking process
-- Support for /gemini native requests on GCP-Vertex channel
+- Support for /gemini native requests on Vertex-AI channel
-- Support for global region on GCP-Vertex channel
+- Support for global region on Vertex-AI channel
+- Support for image generation models on Vertex-AI channel, compatible with OpenAI image generation API
+- Support for video parsing requests on Vertex-AI channel aligned with OpenAI API
-- Support for additional parameter pass-through on GCP-Vertex channel
+- Support for additional parameter pass-through in /gemini native image generation requests
+- Support for thinking parameters in /gemini native conversation requests
-- Support for gemini-2.0-flash-preview-image-generation text-to-image/image-to-image
+- Support for gemini-2.0-flash-preview-image-generation text-to-image/image-to-image, compatible with OpenAI conversation API
 - Support for batch deletion of channels
 - Added RPM TPM display in analytics functionality
-- Added recharge rebate feature (fixed/percentage)
+- Added invitation recharge rebate feature (optional types: fixed/percentage)
-- Added configuration for whether empty replies are billable
+- Added configuration for whether empty replies are billable (default: billable)
 - Fixed bug where editing model price type was ineffective
+- Removed meaningless original price related styles in log functionality
 - ...

+## Deployment

+> Follow the original deployment tutorial and replace the image with `deanxv/done-hub`.

+> Database compatible, original version can directly pull this image for migration.

 ## Acknowledgements

-- This program uses the following open source projects:
+- This program uses the following open source projects
   - [one-hub](https://github.com/MartialBE/one-api) as the foundation for this project

 Thanks to the authors and contributors of the above projects